209 Harrow Road, Paddington, London, W2 5EH

 Yassin joined us as an interpreter in 2015 and was employed as a full time receptionist from January 2016.
 He has recently taken over the management of the premises.
 He speaks Arabic and Somali.

 Siobhan has worked at the practice since 1997.
-In November 2015 she was promoted to Reception Manager.
+She is currently leading on document Management in the practice.
 She looks forward to welcoming to you at the practice and is happy to discuss any concerns.

 Ms Nicola McLoughlan Secretary